-The degree programme in engineering offered by the Open University of China (OUC) started in 1979, when the Engineering Teaching Department was established with teaching and research sections including Electronics, Electrical Engineering, Computer Science, Mechanical Engineering, Chemistry and English.
 In 1985, the Department of Electrical Engineering, the Department of Mechanical Engineering and the Department of Chemical Light Industry were established following restructuring, and the Teaching and Research Section of Civil Engineering was added.
-In 1995, the departments and sections were combined and renamed as the Engineering Teaching Division, and in 2007, as the School of Engineering.
-At present, the School consists of three departments: the Department of Computer Science and Technology, the Department of Mechanical and Automation Engineering, and the Department of Civil Engineering.
+In 1995, the departments and sections were combined and renamed as the Science and Engineering Teaching Division, and in 2007, as the School of Engineering.
+In 2014, the School was renamed as Faculty of Science and Engineering.
+At present, the OUC Faculty of Science and Engineering consists of three schools: the School of Computer Science and Technology, the School of Mechanical Engineering and Automation, and the School of Civil Engineering and one general office.

-Over three decades of development from the Engineering Teaching Department to the School of Engineering, the School has provided distance education programmes at multiple levels, including diploma programmes for full-time students and part-time students, open entrance diploma courses and degree courses, and master's degree education in engineering.
-The number of all types of graduates is in excess of one million.
+Over four decades of development, the OUC Faculty of Science and Engineering has provided distance education programmes at multiple levels, including junior college diploma programmes for full-time students and part-time students, open education junior college diploma programmes and undergraduate programmes, and master's degree education in Engineering.
+The number of all types of graduates cultivated by the Faculty has been in excess of one million.

-There are 22 full-time tutors working at the School of Engineering, two administrative staff, seven part-time tutors who also work at other departments of the University, and 64 part-time tutors from other universities and organizations (major universities and trade associations that the School cooperates with).
-Among the tutors, there are 34 professors, 40 associate professors and senior engineers, 16 lecturers (of which 11 have doctoral degrees), and 64 have master’s degrees.
-To ensure the quality of its courses, the School has invited close to a hundred senior professors and scholars from conventional universities, such as Tsinghua University and Beijing Jiaotong University to work as chief editors and course lecturers.
+There are 18 full-time tutors working at the Faculty and two administrative staff.
+Among the full-time tutors, there are three professors, 11 associate professors, 11 doctorate degree holders and eight master’s degree holders.
+To ensure the quality of its courses, the Faculty has invited close to a hundred senior experts and scholars from conventional universities, such as Tsinghua University and Beijing Jiaotong University to work as chief editors and course lecturers.